-FIGURE 6.
-GROWTH AND INEQUALITY WITH AND WITHOUT ABILITY SHOCKS in human capital combined with endogenous fertility and education choice generates realistic predictions for inequality, fertility, and growth in a simple and natural way.
+Our results complement existing theories of long-run growth.
+Relative to the literature, the main novelty is that we link the evolution of growth and population to the income distribution.
+In contrast, the models developed by Hansen and Prescott (1999), Galor and Weil (2000), and Boucekkine, de la Croix, and Licandro (2002) abstract from distributional issues.
+We find that allowing for inequality in human capital combined with endogenous fertility and education choice generates realistic predictions for inequality, fertility, and growth in a simple and natural way.
 Galor and Weil (2000) generate a hump in fertility by introducing a subsistence level of consumption, but the evolution of the income distribution is not explained.
-In Hansen and Prescott (2002) fertility is exogenous, so neither the hump in fertility nor in inequality are accounted for.
+In Hansen and Prescott (1999) fertility is exogenous, so neither the hump in fertility nor in inequality are accounted for.
 A limitation of our approach is that we take the initial conditions at the start of the industrial revolution as given.
 For a full account of the evolution of the economy from pre-industrial stagnation to modern growth we would have to add an element to the model that generates the initial stagnation phase.
-We suspect that this could be done along the lines of Galor and Weil (2000) or Hansen and Prescott (2002), but the extension is beyond the scope of the current paper.
+We suspect that this could be done along the lines of Galor and Weil (2000) or Hansen and Prescott (1999), but the extension is beyond the scope of the current paper.

 A main implication of our dynamic analysis for the inequality-growth relationship is that the relationship can be modified by transitional dynamics.
-Since inequality first increases and then decreases during the transition, inequality does not map one-to-one into growth rates.
+Since inequality first increases and then decreases during the transition, inequality does not map one-toone into growth rates.
 In the empirical analysis, it is therefore important to control for transitional dynamics to isolate the role of the differential-fertility channel.